openpnp/openpnp/Setup-and-Calibration:-Nozzle-Setup.md

 You may have any number of Nozzles on a Head, and any number of Nozzle Tips assigned to a Nozzle.

 ## Adding Nozzles
+OpenPnP's default configuration includes one nozzle.
 If you have more than one nozzle on your machine:

 1. Open the Machine Setup Tab.
 2. Find the head you want to add a nozzle to and look for the Nozzles item below it.
 Select it.